Courses

 JPN 401 / EAS 401

-This course is targeted to students whose Japanese proficiency is at an advanced or superior level.
-Students will (1) discuss various issues using dramas, short novels and editorials, and (2) learn business Japanese.
+This course is targeted to students whose Japanese proficiency is at an advanced higher level.
+Students will discuss various issues using short novels, essays, editorials and films.
+They are also expected to use the Japanese language to communicate people outside of class.
 Through these activities, students will develop critical thinking skills as well as Japanese language skills.

 Instructors